spacebuilder2020/StationeersLaunchPad/README.md

 ## Dedicated Server

 - Install Bepinex 5.x into dedicated server folder
+  - find latest 5.x [BepInEx Release](https://github.com/BepInEx/BepInEx/releases), and download win_x64 zip
+  - extract into game folder (right click game in steam, `Manage->Browse local files`)
+  - should end up with `BepInEx` folder and `doorstop_config.ini` file in same folder as `rocketstation_DedicatedServer.exe`
+- Install SMPreloader
+  - download latest client zip from [Releases](https://github.com/tsholmes/StationeersModPreloader/releases)
-- Copy SMPreloader dlls into Bepinex/plugins in dedicated server folder
+  - extract into `BepInEx/plugins` folder
-- On the regular game client, click the loading window at the bottom on startup to open configuration
+- In the game client, click the loading window at the bottom on startup to open configuration
   - enable/disable and reorder mods to match what you want installed on the server
   - click `Export Mod Package` to create a zip file containing the enabled mods and config file
   - extract the zip file into the dedicated server folder (should create `modconfig.xml` and `mods` folder in same folder as `rocketstation_DedicatedServer.exe`)